decred/dcrdocs/docs/advanced/program-options.md

 `getinfo`           | Displays some basic info about the network including current block number and network difficulty.
 `getmininginfo`      | Probably the most useful PoW command.
 Shows the current block, size and difficulty, as well as the total network hash rate per second.
 `getnettotals`       | Gets the amount of data sent and received by the daemon.
-`getpeerinfo`        | Similar to getnettoals, includes network data transfer, time connected, block height when daemon was started and current block height.
+`getpeerinfo`        | Similar to getnettotals, includes network data transfer, time connected, block height when daemon was started and current block height.
 `getstakedifficulty` | Returns current PoS difficulty.
 `getticketpoolvalue` | Gets the DCR value of all tickets in the pool.
 `help ("command")`   | Show the help for a command.
 `missedtickets`      | Show all of your tickets that missed voting.
 `gebroadcastmissed` | Rebroadcast missed tickets to the network.
-This is done automatically on starting the wallet.
+This is done automatically upon starting the wallet.
 `rebroadcastwinners` | As above, but for voted tickets.
 `stop`               | Stop the daemon.